NileshSP/dotnetefrazorcompssr/README.md

-# Blazor/Razor components with SSR(server side rendered) in .Net Core(2.1) using Entity Framework code first interfacing In-memory/MS-Sql db
+# Blazor/Razor components with SSR(server side rendered) accessed through browser using webassembly, built in .Net Core(2.1) using Entity Framework code first interfacing In-memory/MS-Sql db

 Project showcases Blazor/Razor Components frontend UI(using C#) rendered on server(SSR) consuming data from the in-memory/sql database which communicates using .Net Core service using entity framework code first to database pattern